ABOUT SOUTH OF THE BORDER

 Manny - Starting in June 2013, this mystery contributor decided to send us the occasional comic strip, as well a bit on footballing polygamy.

-Andrew McTernan - aka GeordieHellas, a Newcastle United fan who started following South during his tenure in Australia, and continues to support the club now that he's back in the UK.
+Andrew McTernan - aka GeordieHellas, a Newcastle United fan who started following South during his time in Australia, and continues to support the club now that he's back in the UK.
 On his departure from Australia in 2013 he penned a farewell piece on smfcboard, which he kindly allowed us to re-publish on the blog.

 Billy Natsioulas - Former promising talent with Melbourne Knights during the very late NSL, championship winner in 2006 with South coming back from a horrible injury; he was hampered by injuries both during and after his South stints.
 Provided us with a heartfelt summary of what it was like to grow up supporting the club and then finding yourself playing for it, which I really appreciated.